 of deals presented storm/emergency removal revenue as steady-state SDE.
 Normalize to 5-year average — storm revenue is 2–4× steady-state in an active year.

-Lowest-band home services vertical.
+Among lowest-band home services verticals.
 ISA-certified arborist bench depth and commercial contract book are the top-of-band determinants.

 of deals had EMR above 1.0 — the SBA workers comp threshold that restricts lender appetite.
 High-claims history is a direct fundability constraint.